 How do dogs get fleas?

-Unfortunately for dogs, their natural desire to roam and explore is one of the leading causes of getting fleas and the need for effective treatment. he most common cause of fleas is other animals which include both wild animals and other flea-infested domestic animals such as cats and other dogs.
+Unfortunately for dogs, their natural desire to roam and explore is one of the leading causes of getting fleas and the need for the best and most effective treatment.
+The most common cause of fleas is other animals which include both wild animals and other flea-infested domestic animals such as cats and other dogs.
 Typically, fleas are caught from other animals when the dog gets close enough and the flea uses their powerful legs to leap on.
+The RSPCA state that fleas can be a problem no matter how clean your home is – always stay vigilant.

 - Humans (yes you read that right!)

-Being close to flea-infested animals isn’t the only cause, however, with the second leading cause being an infestation being brought into your home through flea infested items such as old clothes, mattresses, toys, rugs and blankets.
+Being close to flea-infested animals and pet isn’t the only cause, however, with the second leading cause being an infestation being brought into your home through flea-infested items such as old clothes, mattresses, toys, rugs and blankets.
 Generally, you’ll find these if you purchase second hand or even just picked up randomly on the street.
 It only takes one flea to create a widespread infestation throughout the house, so be warned.

 Are fleas dangerous to dogs?